concord-consortium/lara/README.md

 The LARA Interactive API defines how the runtime javascript of LARA interacts with embedded iframe content.
 The [documentation can be found here](http://concord-consortium.github.io/lara-interactive-api/docs/)

+## WEBPACK & TYPESCRIPT (EXPERIMENTAL)

+If you would like to produce javascript / react components using typescript:
+`npm install`
+`npx webpack --watch`
+You will have to update `app/assets/javascripts/webpack/index.ts` with module entries.
+Concatentated JS will be built in `app/assets/javascripts/webpack-out.js`

 ## License

 LARA is released under the [MIT License](LICENSE).